“How did Nick Jenkins sell Moonpig for £120m and achieve a 10x multiple in the process?”

 What impacts the multiple?

 The platforms that can deliver a sustained increase in profits are the very ones that will also impact the multiple.
-The diagram below is one of the valuation frameworks we use; below the line in red are factors that reduce the multiple, those above the line enhance it.

 For the sake of simplicity, let’s assume your industry benchmark multiple is 5 and your profitability is £1m.
 Your business at benchmark is therefore worth approximately £5m.